ZeeSpire/zss-afk-site/_posts/en/2022-05-01-apogeum-winery.markdown

 layout: post.en
 type: post

-h1_title: Apogeum Winery, Romania
-title: Apogeum Winery & the best Feteasca Neagra in Romania
+title: Apogeum Winery & Feteasca Neagra in Romania
 front_page_title: Apogeum Winery & the best Feteasca Neagra in Romania
+article_title: Apogeum Winery & the best Feteasca Neagra in Romania

 published: 01 May 2022
 last_modified_at: 01 May 2022